 The bike is a bit of a secret because a lot of trips are actually faster by bicycle than by car.
 Rush hour commuting is a perfect example - it may seem like driving is faster when you’re rolling down the empty freeway on a Sunday morning, but add thousands of other cars to the mix and the recipe has changed (don’t believe us?
 Check out these direct comparison videos of commutes in Belfast for an example).

-If saving time is your ultimate quest, here are two things to consider about riding a bike (and if you're already in the know, this is perfect for spreading the word!):
+If saving time is your ultimate quest, here are two things to consider about riding a bike (and if you're already in the know, it’s perfect for spreading the word!):

 1. What’s your actual average speed?
 This is the difference between driving during rush hour and on a weekend morning.
-Sure, the speed limit may be 30mph but you may actually average 10mph.
-Also, your route may be less direct - not a problem when you’re going fast, but those extra miles add up at slower speeds).
-We favour the simplest, most honest way to compare the two modes - try each one on the same day of the week and leave at the same time each day.
+Sure, the speed limit may be 30mph but you may actually average 10mph (and your route may be less direct - not a problem when you’re going fast, but those extra miles add up at slower speeds).
+We favor the simplest, most honest way to compare the two modes - try each one on the same day of the week and leave at the same time each day.
+Pick the route you’d prefer for each.
 Start the clock when you leave the house and then stop it as soon as you arrive at your desk (or wherever your destination is).
 This way you actually know what the difference in time is - and it may surprise you!